StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects

 \makeatletter \@oldmaketitle\@maketitle {\@oldmaketitle

-{\textbf{Fig.~\thefigure: }~ Real-world rearrangement with unknown objects, given a language instruction.
-We use StructDiffusion to predict possible goals, which we can refine in order to satisfy physical constraints such as avoiding collisions between objects.
-StructDiffusion is based on an object-centric multimodal transformer backbone, and uses a method based on diffusion models to generate its high-level motion plan. } } \makeatother
+{\textbf{Fig.~\thefigure: }~ Real-world rearrangement with unseen objects, given a language instruction.
+We use StructDiffusion to predict possible goals that satisfy physical constraints such as avoiding collisions between objects.
+At the core of StructDiffusion is an object-centric multimodal transformer backbone combined with a diffusion model, capable of sampling diverse high-level motion goals for language-guided rearrangement. } } \makeatother